Monstera Light Requirements – Common Problems On Your Plants

 Bleaching leaves

 A Monstera with excessive sunshine will have whitewashed-looking leaves.
-They will seem pale, white, light gray, or light green.
+They will seem pale, white, light grey, or light green.
 As chlorophyll degrades, the leaves that are closest to a window or light source may turn yellowish.

 What happens when your plant is getting too much light?